-There’s one question that all travellers are looking for the answer to, and that is — “How to Find Cheap Flights?”
+There’s one question that all travellers are looking for the answer to, and that is — “How to Find Cheap Flights?” — which is something that is extremely important when budgeting for a trip.
 The answer is not one-size-fits-all.
 The first thing that should be noted when looking for cheap flights is that not all flights are indexed with just one service.
 You have to search multiple services to find the very cheapest and best (shortest) flights out there.

 It’s also good to be flexible with your flight dates as well as with your destination.
 Let’s say you want to visit Paris, you should look for flights in the UK or Amsterdam as well, since the cost of taking a service like Megabus from the UK or from Amsterdam is around $20US, though if you book a week ahead and on a Wednesday you can get fares as low as $6US.